MooersLab/pymolshortcuts/README.md

 See the instructions on the PyMOL Wiki page for installing on the [Mac](https://pymolwiki.org/index.php/MAC_Install).

 There are many ways of installing PyMOL on the Mac.
-I suggest using the install command below instead for installing pymol on the Mac with macports.
-I have used fink, anaconda, homebrew, and macports.
-I have the fewest problems with macports, followed by fink.
+I suggest using the install command below instead for installing pymol on the Mac with Macports.
+I have used Fink, Anaconda, Homebrew, and Macports.
+I have the fewest problems with Macports, followed by Fink.

 The main barrier to using Macports is the need to install the Xcode-related command-line tools.
-The protocol for doing so varying with the version of the Mac operating system and the version of Xcode installed on your computer.
-Expect to spend at least an hour installing the command line tools and then macports.
-If this sounds like too much trouble, download the 30-day trials of the incentive version.
+The protocol for doing so varies with the version of the Mac operating system and the version of Xcode installed on your computer.
+Expect to spend at least an hour installing the command line tools and then Macports.
+If this sounds like too much trouble, download the 30-day trial of the incentive version.

-Open source version of pymol via macports works fine.
+Open source version of pymol via Macports works fine.
 It is missing a few minor thrills found in the incentive version like the ability to import background images into the viewport.
 You can have your favorite protein rocking over a scene from your last vacation.
 This is cool  not essential for serious work.
-Note that the install of pymol via macports on the Mac (`sudo port install pymol +python37`) allows specification of the version of the Python interpreter.
+Note that the installation of PyMOL via MacPorts on the Mac (`sudo port install pymol +python37`) allows specification of the version of the Python interpreter.
 PyMOL can be installed with versions 2.7, 3.5, 3.6, and 3.7 of Python.
 This is handy if you have a module written for only Python3.5 that you want to import into PyMOL to do something unique and creative without writing a new plugin for PyMOL.
-However, only one version of macports PyMOL can be active at a time.
-You could just run `sudo port install pymol +pythonXX` whenever you want to switch versions of pymol because the install goes very quickly.
+However, only one version of Macports PyMOL can be active at a time.
+You could just run `sudo port install pymol +pythonXX` whenever you want to switch versions of pymol because the installation goes very quickly.
 The proper way to switch *ports* is to enter `sudo activate `.
-Of course, you have to have the corresponding macports Python interpreter installed prior to installing pymol.
-Open source version of pymol via macports works fine in my hands.
+Of course, you have to have the corresponding Macports Python interpreter installed prior to installing pymol.
+Open source version of pymol via Macports works fine in my hands.
 It has only a few minor frills missing that the incentive has.

 #### Linux